gdoy1/uom_mongodb/README.md

 ### Add variants to the database

 #### Add a single variant
 A single variant can be added via a form using the *'Add Single Variant'* page from the navigation bar.
-The form will validate your entries and check if your variant already exists in the database by genome assembly, chromosome, start, end, ancestral and minor alleles provided.
-If the variant already exists, the form will produce an error, otherwise your variant will be uploaded and a success message will be displayed.
+* The form will validate your entries and check if your variant already exists in the database by the genome assembly, chromosome, start, end, ancestral and minor alleles provided.
+* If the variant already exists, the form will produce an error, otherwise your variant will be uploaded and a success message will be displayed.
 ![alt text](add_individual_variant.png)
 #### Bulk upload variants
 Variants can be uploaded in bulk via a JSON file using the *Bulk Upload* page.
 This form will also check if any variants in the JSON are present in the database and produce errors if they do while uploading any which do not already exist.